 SICK!
 Festival makes just the kind of art we like: challenging, entertaining and always aimed at changing the world for the better.
-The 2017 edition looks at life, death and survival, with artworks, stories and performances that question the way the world works.
+Tackling themes such as Disability, End-of-Life and Young People & Mental Health, the 2019 edition features visual art, dance and performance which question the way the world works.

 Since 2013, SICK!
 Festival has emerged to embrace issues of wider significance for communities, often tackling those subjects which are often kept hidden from public view and debate.
 Exploring the complexities and nuances of mental and physical health, the artwork often encompasses real-life perspectives from researchers, health professionals, clinical practitioners, charities and those with lived experience of some of the issues addressed.

 SICK! is considered to be the most accessible festival in the UK.

 The whole programme is hugely impressive, with all of the events being either free or in the ‘pay between scheme’ (meaning you pay between £5.00 and £15.00).
 SICK! is considered to be the most accessible festival in the UK.